StephenWattam/LWAC/docs/User/concepts.md

  2. Sample level, describing one attempt to download links (a conventional cross-sectional sample containing many datapoints);
  3. Datapoint level, describing one attempt to download a single link.

 Simply, a server has many samples, each of which has many data points.
-Samples are temporally homogenous to the greatest extent possible, and links are homogenous in URI-space.
-Since the time taken to download each sample applies some bias, links are downloaded in a random order and as intensively as possible.
+Samples are temporally homogenous to the greatest extent possible, and datapoints refer to the same URI (for their id).
+Since the cumulative time taken to download each sample applies some drift, links are downloaded in a random order and as intensively as possible.

 The corpus, as stored on disk, consists of two types of storage: